Virtual Khovanov homology using cobordisms: Introduction

-From this perception v-links are a combinatorical interpretation of projections of such links on $\Sigma$.
-It is well-known that two v-link diagrams are equivalent iff their corresponding surface embeddings are \textit{stable equivalent}, i.e. equal modulo \begin{itemize} \item the Reidemeister moves RM1, RM2 and RM3 and isotopies; \item adding/removing handles which does not affect the link diagram; \item homeomorphisms of surfaces. \end{itemize} For a sketch of the proof see L.~Kauffman \cite{ka1}.
-For an example see Figure \ref{figure0-2}.
+From this perception v-links are a combinatorial interpretation of projections on $\Sigma_g$.
+It is well-known that two v-link diagrams are equivalent iff their corresponding surface embeddings are \textit{stably equivalent}, i.e. equal modulo: \begin{itemize} \item The Reidemeister moves RM1, RM2 and RM3 and isotopies. \item Adding/removing handles which do not affect the link diagram. \item Homeomorphisms of surfaces. \end{itemize} For a proof see for example Proposition 6 in~\cite{cks}.
+For an example see Fig.~\ref{figureintroa-2}.

-The reader who is unfamiliar with virtual knot theory may for example check the nice introduction papers by L.~Kauffman and V.~Manturov (see \cite{kama}) or another paper by L.~Kauffman (see \cite{ka2}).
+We are also interested in \textit{virtual tangle diagrams} and \textit{virtual tangles}.
+The first ones are graphs embedded in a disk $D^2$ such that each vertex is either one valent or four valent.
+The four valent vertices are, as before, labelled with an \textit{overcrossing} $\slashoverback$, an \textit{undercrossing} $\backoverslash$ or a \textit{virtual crossing} $\virtual$.
+The one valent vertices are part of the boundary of $D^2$ and we call them \textit{boundary points} and a virtual tangle diagram with $k$ one valent vertices a virtual tangle diagram with \textit{$k$-boundary points}.

+A virtual tangle with $k$-boundary points is an equivalence class of virtual tangle diagrams with $k$-boundary points modulo the generalised Reidemeister moves and boundary preserving isotopies.
+We note that all of the moves in Fig.~\ref{figureintroa-1} can be seen as moves among virtual tangle diagrams.
+Examples are given later, e.g. in Sec.~\ref{sec-vkhcat}.
+As before, the notions of \textit{oriented} virtual tangle diagrams and \textit{oriented} virtual tangles can be defined analogously, but modulo \textit{oriented} generalised Reidemeister moves and boundary preserving isotopies.

-Suppose one has a crossing $c$ in a diagram of a v-link (or an oriented v-link).
-We call a substitution of a crossing like in Figure \ref{figure0-3} a \textit{resolution} of the crossing $c$.
-Furthermore if we have a v-link diagram $L_D$, a \textit{resolution} of the v-link diagram $L_D$ is a diagram where all crossings of $L_D$ are replaced by one of the two resolutions from Figure \ref{figure0-3}.
+If the reader is unfamiliar with the notion v-link or v-tangle, we refer to some introductory papers of Kauffman and Manturov, e.g.~\cite{ka2} and~\cite{kama}, and the references therein.
+Suppose one has a (classical) crossing $c$ in a diagram of a v-link (or an oriented v-link).
+We call a substitution of a crossing as shown in Fig.~\ref{figureintroa-3} a \textit{resolution} of the crossing $c$.

+Furthermore, if we have a v-link diagram $L_D$, a \textit{resolution} of the v-link diagram $L_D$ is a diagram where all (classical) crossings of $L_D$ are replaced by one of the two resolutions from Fig.~\ref{figureintroa-3}.
+We use the same notions for v-tangle diagrams.